 I’m more than halfway done with my adult braces treatment (wahoo!!) and am loving the results already!
 I’ve been trying to document the process so I can refer back when my next kiddo gets them in a couple years.
 Although the Damon System requires half the visits of standard braces, your mouth ends up a little sore after the adjustment so I thought a Braces Survival Kit would be fun to share!
 It’s great for new braces users plus you’ll keep refilling the items I selected throughout your treatment.
-Tell me in the comments below if I missed your must-haves for braces!
+Tell me in the comments below if I missed one in this 15 must-haves for braces!

 Travel Size Toothbrush & Toothpaste: These mini toothbrush/paste combo super convenient to carry in your car or purse and is great for using after lunch or when you’re out to eat.